 By guest blogger Brad Egeland.

 Customers matter.
-The size of the project matter.
+The size of the project matters.
 But in the big project management scheme of things, there are some high-level tasks that can be fairly standard from project to project.
 Yes, there is obviously some variance, but the general idea is pretty much the same – within specific industries, of course.

 Five steps to kicking off the formal project